 A standard domestic first class ticket won’t get you access to Admirals Clubs.
 However, certain types of tickets will.

-If you are traveling first or business class on an eligible international or transcontinental flight operated by American or a oneworld partner, you do get lounge access.
+If you are traveling first or business class on an eligible international or premium domestic flight operated by American or a oneworld partner, you do get lounge access.

-Qualifying international itineraries include flights between the US and:
+Qualifying international itineraries include flights between the United States and:

 - Central America